Matt-Hays/CS5302/README.md

 # CS5302 Database Project

+## Virtual Environment
+A virtual environment will allow for the installation of the required packaged (as specified in *requirements.txt*).
+There are a number of ways to do this.
+One of the easiest ways is to use the [venv](https://docs.python.org/3/library/venv.html) module.
+You may have to install this first (`pip install venv`).
+Once installed:
+1. Create a new virtual environment: `python3 -m venv venv`
+1. Activate the new virtual environment on Linux: `source venv/bin/activate`
+	* For Windows activation, run the venv/bin/Activate.ps1 powershell script.
+If it won't run, you may have to adjust the Powershell Execution Policy via `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` from a Powershell prompt.
+1. Install packages: `pip install -r requirements.txt`

-#### Necessary Packages - See requirements.txt
+### Necessary Packages - See requirements.txt
+If you have to install new packages, make sure you have activated the virtual environment as described above.
+Once activated, `pip install NEWPACKAGE`.
+Make sure you updated requirements.txt via `pip freeze > requirements.txt`.

 This repository is intended for us to work on the project together from a distance.

-If you have any questions or trouble psuhing/pulling/forking the repo, please let someone know.
+If you have any questions or trouble pushing/pulling/forking the repo, please let someone know.

 ###### Please use and merge branches so that we're not overwriting each other's work - or doing the same thing twice.

-###### Basic Git Usage
+## Basic Git Usage

 - Install Git [git-scm Install Site](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)